 - Part 10: Accessibility

-First, we will discuss why the Node.js reference architecture recommends Pino as a great tool for logging in your Node.js application.
+First, we will discuss why the Node.js reference architecture recommends Pino as a great tool for logging in to your Node.js application.
 Then we'll walk through an example based on an IBM team's experience with integrating logging into a Node.js application.

 Note: As with all our Node.js reference architecture recommendations, we focus on defining a set of good and reliable default choices.
-Your teams might deviate from some of these recommendations based on what best fits your use case.
+Your team might deviate from some of these recommendations based on what best fits your use case.

 What makes a good logging tool?

 Before deciding which tool to recommend, we had to define the requirements for a good logging tool.
 We quickly agreed that the logger we chose should be: